 - 1. No dogs are allowed - 2.
 No children in the Pool without an adult present - 3.
 No children in the Sauna (Teen Volunteers may use the sauna with Nikol's supervision) - 4.
 No arms, knives, or anything harmful not with the safety button or folded NOTHING - 5.
 No offering alcohol to teens and teen-volunteers.
 They are all underage. - 6.
 Do not park in the fields or block the road.
 The parking lot is shown on your map. - 7.
 You may not park at the Vendor's parking lot (near the facilities)-you must unload and move your car to the designated parking spots on your map. - 8.
 No driving cars during the day, except for visiting teachers/instructors and people with accessibility issues. - 9.
-No smoking allowed on premises.
-No Weeds in the common areas.
-Even those allowed in MA. - 10.
-Please make sure the campfires are put out completely before leaving the campfire site.
-Dining Hall is open if you need to get some water. - 11.
-Teens-Volunteers are not to be asked to personally babysit your kids during the day.
+Smoking is not allowed on the premises, and weeds are not allowed in the common areas, even those allowed in MA. - 10.
+Please ensure the campfires are completely put out before leaving the campfire site.
+The Dining Hall is open if you need to get some water. - 11.
+Teens-Volunteers are not to be asked to babysit your kids during the day personally.
 They all have assignments to follow throughout the day. - 12.
 Parents of the children under 5 y.o.
 Do not leave your kid unattended.
 Teens are not enough.
 One of the parents or guardians must be present.
 This camp is huge (compared to Avoda and even to Ramah).
-Don't let your little one get wondering and lost. - 13.
+Don't let your little one wander and get lost. - 13.
 Do not allow your children to leave the camp. - 14.
-Don't encourage a fight of aggressive/offensive behavior.
-No bulling!
-Talk to your children to make sure they understand how to behave among other children (especially, if your child is 10+ y.o.) - 15.
-ADULTS ABSOLUTELY NO POLITICAL ARGUMENTS.
-This camp is to relax and enjoy.
-Not to arguing and making new enemies on a flat surface. - 16.
+Don't encourage fighting or aggressive/offensive behavior.
+No bullying!
+Talk to your children to ensure they understand how to behave around other children (especially if your child is 10+ y.o.). - 15.
+ADULTS-ABSOLUTELY NO POLITICAL ARGUMENTS.
+This camp is for relaxing and enjoying, not arguing and making new enemies on a flat surface. - 16.
 Don't create your small parties inside the camp.
 If your child (or adult) has a birthday, you're welcome to bring a full sheet cake to any meal.
 We will be celebrating it together!
 We're all one family!
 And we don't have any extra space to allow you to celebrate separately.
 Our camp is trying to be as inclusive as possible.